 For all inquiries related to the Ottawa Valley Recreational Trail, please visit their website.

 Follow them on their Facebook for up-to-date postings and information.

 The County of Renfrew, owners of this linking recreational resource, operate, develop and maintain this asset under a management partnership.
 Check out the regulating by-laws for use of the Algonquin Trail.

 Algonquin Trail in Petawawa

-The Algonquin Trail is open in Petawawa but dead ends at Portage Road prior to access onto Garrison Petawawa lands.
-Negotiations are ongoing between the County of Renfrew and Garrison personnel on the relocation of trail due to the previous CPR Rail line following the path through the live fire shooting range.
-This path needs to be moved now that the use has changed.
+The Algonquin Trail is open in Petawawa but dead-ends at Portage Road prior to access onto Garrison Petawawa lands.
+Negotiations are ongoing between the County of Renfrew and Garrison personnel on the relocation of the trail due to the previous CPR Rail line following the path through the live-fire shooting range.
+This path needs to be moved now that the user has changed.

-Town of Petawawa is twinning a portion of the Algonquin Trail in Petawawa from Town Centre through to Portage Road in order to provide user separation in the urban portion of this community.
+The town of Petawawa has twinned a portion of the Algonquin Trail in Petawawa from Town Centre through to Portage Road in order to provide user separation in the urban portion of this community.
 This twinned trail runs alongside the Algonquin Trail in the corridor adjacent to the roadway (Petawawa Boulevard).
 A portion of the twinned trail is open for non-motorized use from Town Centre to Portage Road.
 Only a small section of this twinned trail remains to be paved prior to the access to Garrison Petawawa.